 - Cilantro.
 We love it.
 Cilantro hater?
 Just leave it out.

 You simply can’t just take soft corn tortillas out of the package and make tacos.
-They need to be reheated to make them soft so you can roll them, or fold them.
+They need to be reheated to make them soft and pliable so you can roll them, or fold them.

 My method of choice comes from a recommendation from Rick Bayless.

-- Take a clean dish towel and moisten it with water.
+- Prepare a Towel Take a clean dish towel and moisten it with water.

-- Place eight or more corn tortillas on the towel and wrap the towel around the them.
+- Cozy Them Up Place eight or more corn tortillas on the towel and wrap the towel around the them.

-- Place the package of wrapped tortillas into a gallon sized zip-lock bag.
+- You’ll Need A Gallon Sized Zip Lock Bag Place the package of wrapped tortillas into a gallon sized zip-lock bag.
 Don’t seal the bag.

-- Place the bag of wrapped tortillas in the microwave.
+- It’s Show Time Place the bag of wrapped tortillas in the microwave.
 Microwave for four minutes at 50% power.

-- Then let the them steam inside the bag for at least four minutes.
+- It’s Steam Time Let the them steam inside the bag for at least four minutes.
 They’ll stay nice and warm for longer.
 Voila!
 Steamy warm corn tortillas.

 Or you could use these handy little microwave tortilla warmers.
 They’re magic and they work like a charm.
 I have two for if I want to serve both corn and flour tortillas for guests.